FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 rotate joystick and push forward back to move forward and back, use numpad 8 and 2 (up down arrows, with

-what is happening around you.
-In real life Battle of Britain pilots would often miss other aircraft flying by them, until
+know what is happening around you.
+In real life Battle of Britain pilots would often miss other aircraft flying